Chern-Simons theory and the quantum Racah formula: Introduction

 The paper is organized as follows.
 In Subsec. \ref{subsec2.1} we first recall some important concepts and construction from Lie theory.
-In Subsec. \ref{subsec2.2} we then introduce (elementary versions of) the relevant concepts of the theory of affine Lie algebras (resp.
-Conformal Field theory) which played a role in \cite{Wi}.
+In Subsec. \ref{subsec2.2} we then introduce some concepts from Conformal Field Theory and the theory of affine Lie algebras which played a role in \cite{Wi}.
 In Sec. \ref{sec3} we reformulate Turaev's shadow invariant for manifolds of the form $\Sigma \times S^1$ using the notation from Sec. \ref{sec2}.
-In Secs. \ref{subsec4.1}--\ref{subsec4.3} we recall some of the results obtained in \cite{BlTh1,BlTh2,BlTh3,Ha3b,Ha4} on Chern-Simons models on $\Sigma \times S^1$ in the ``torus gauge'' and in Subsec. \ref{subsec4.4} we then generalize the calculations in \cite{Ha4} for the WLOs for links without double points to the case of general (simple simply-connected compact) groups $G$ and arbitrary link colorings.
+In Secs. \ref{subsec4.1}--\ref{subsec4.3} we recall some of the results obtained in \cite{BlTh1,BlTh2,BlTh3,Ha3b,Ha3c,Ha4} on Chern-Simons models on $\Sigma \times S^1$ in the ``torus gauge'' and in Subsec. \ref{subsec4.4} we then generalize the calculations in \cite{Ha4} for the WLOs for links without double points to the case of general (simple simply-connected compact) groups $G$ and arbitrary link colorings.
 In Sec. \ref{sec5} we show that the finite state sums appearing in Sec. \ref{sec4} are equivalent to the state sums in the shadow invariant.
 In other words, the values of the WLOs obtained in Sec. \ref{sec4} agree exactly with the values obtained by applying the shadow invariant to the corresponding links, cf. Eq. \eqref{eq_WLO=shadowinv}.
-Finally, after giving a brief outlook in Sec. \ref{sec6}, we show in the Appendix that by reversing the order of arguments used in Secs. \ref{sec4} and \ref{sec5} one can obtain a path integral derivation of the so-called quantum Racah formula (cf. Eq. \eqref{eq_quantum_racah} below).
+In Sec. \ref{sec7} we then show that by reversing the order of arguments used in Secs. \ref{sec4} and \ref{sec5} one can obtain a path integral derivation of the so-called quantum Racah formula (cf. Eq. \eqref{eq_quantum_racah} below).
+We conclude the paper with a brief outlook in Sec. \ref{sec6}.